 Get crafty!
 Apparently there are all sorts of fun things you can create out of old cards.
 Here are my top ten picks:

-1. If you have a lot like I did, you can cut them up into pieces and then use them to make a mosaic.
-OK, so its not the same as having a San Diego tile contractor come retile my bathroom, but it is an opportunity to make something pretty.
+1. Mosaic.
+If you have a lot like I did, cut them into pieces which you then use to make a mosaic.
+OK, so it's not the same as having a San Diego tile contractor retile my bathroom, but it is an opportunity to make something pretty.
 Glue them to a piece of canvas, using the different colors to create an abstract image or pretty pattern.
-Or, you can glue the pieces around a picture frame, mirror frame, etc. You can Google around for inspiration – there are some incredible creations out there!
+Or stick the pieces around a picture frame, mirror, etc.

-4. Make guitar picks!
+4. Guitar Picks.
+Make guitar picks!
 Maybe my favorite idea on the list.
 You can buy a pick punch or just use scissors.

-6. A credit card can be used to keep cords from tangling at the back of your desk.
-Just cut a notch in the card, one for each cord, and then cut out a circle at the end of each notch.
-Now you can slip the cords in and they’ll stay, side by side, without flipping and flopping all over the place.
+6. Cord Corral.
+Keep cords from tangling at the back of your desk.
+Just notch the card, once for each cord, and then cut out a circle at the end of each notch.
+Now slip the cords in and they’ll stay, side by side, without flipping and flopping all over the place.
 Each card will hold 3-4 cords.

-7. This tutorial (meaning the link that follows) shows you how to turn old credit cards into ear bud holders.
+7. Ear Bud Holders.
+Here is an ingenious tutorial which shows you how to turn old credit cards into ear bud holders.
 Brilliant!

-8. It’s easy to make a bookmark out of an old card.
+8. Bookmark.
+Make a bookmark out of an old card.
 Just cut a large “v” into the face of the card, so that it can slip over pages (“v” on top, the rest of the card underneath).
 Or, you know, just use the card itself (though it might fall out).

-9. Google “credit crunch bracelet”.
-It’s adorable, and easy to make.
+9. Bracelet.
+This “credit crunch bracelet” is cute and clever.
+It’s also adorable, and easy to make.

-10. The stiff plastic of cards is perfectly suited for marking your seedlings in the garden.
-Just cut the card into strips, paint them white (optional), and use a sharpie to write on each one.
+10. Seedling Marker.
+The stiff plastic of cards is perfectly suited for marking your seedlings in the garden.
+Cut the card into strips, paint white (optional), and write on them with a sharpie.
 Use one label in each starter pot, or at the end of each garden row.

 Sayward Rebhal writes for Networx.com.